 The Summit began with Pre-Summit Webinar #1: Upstream 101, presented by Dr. Fabiola Aparicio.
 We learned about the social determinants of health and what it means to move upstream in mental health promotion and prevention on postsecondary campuses.
-Click here to learn more or view the recording of the webinar.
+Click here to learn more or view the slides from this webinar.

 Pre-Summit Webinar #2: “Moving Upstream in Challenging Landscapes” was an interactive webinar facilitated by Carla Kembel from Alberta Health Services.
 Carla helped us understand some challenges we might experience and encouraged us to draw upon our community’s collective capacity to swim upstream.
 Click here to learn more and to read the summary notes from our discussion.